 Step 3: Dip each chicken piece in egg, shake off the excess then dip into the ‘breadcrumb’ mixture until it is coated everywhere.

 Step 4: Place on a baking tray and repeat until all the chicken is used up.
 Drizzle or spray with olive oil.

-Cut the chicken into 3 cm cubes.
+- Cut the chicken into 3-centimeter cubes.
 Stick to this size!
 The nuggets need to be small enough to cook inside without burning the coating.

-Coat in batches.
-Coating 3 - 4 nuggets at a time will prevent too much clumping.
+- Coat in batches.
+Coating 3 - 4 nuggets at a time prevents excessive clumping.

 - Cool before serving.
 Let the keto nuggets cool slightly before serving.
 This will make the coating even crispier.

 Yes.
-To pan-fry chicken nuggets, heat 1 cm of light olive oil, avocado oil or coconut oil in a deep frying pan.
+To pan-fry chicken nuggets, heat 1 centimetre of light olive oil, avocado oil or coconut oil in a deep frying pan.
 Fry the nuggets for 3-4 minutes on each side.

 Check with a knife that the meat inside is no longer pink and the juices run clear.
 Put on kitchen paper before serving to drain off any excess oil before serving.

 Pre-heat the air fryer to 200 Celsius / 400 Fahrenheit.
 Air fry the nuggets for 12-15 minutes.
 Leave space between the pieces so the air can circulate.
 You'll need to fry the nuggets in 2 batches.

 My family likes to eat chicken nuggets as a main course with a green crisp salad.

 Refrigerator: Store in an airtight tupperware in the fridge for up to 3 days.

 Freezer: You can freeze chicken nuggets both cooked and uncooked for up to 3 months.
 For this, put the nuggets on a tray lined with parchment paper.
 Once frozen, transfer them into a freezer bag.
 This way they don't stick together.

 To reheat: Reheat fridge cold nuggets in the oven to re-crisp the batter.
 Reheat previously frozen nuggets straight from the freezer.
 There is no need to thaw them first.
 If they have been previously baked, this will take about 20 minutes.
 Uncooked frozen nuggets will take a little longer.